Mikak02/Week9Challenge/Develop/README.md

   You can make contributions by create a branch and submit a pull

   ## Guidelines
-  Report any Issues by email
+  Report any Issues by by email

   ## Testing
-  Testing Instructions are npm test
+  Testing Instructions: npm test

   ## Questions
-  Contact by email: mikak02020202@gmail.com or see more work at: [mikak02](https://github.com/mikak02).
+  Contact by email: mikak02@gmail.com or see more work at: [mikak02](https://github.com/mikak02).